OwenBernstein/OwenBernstein.github.io/_posts/2020-11-01-Final_Prediction.md

 ![picture](../images/final_predict.png)

-**Of these 10,000 simulations, Biden achieved 270 electoral college votes in 78%.
+**Biden achieved 270 electoral college votes in 78% of these 10,000 simulations.
 In the average prediction, Biden received 273 electoral votes,** and Trump received 265.
 Pictured below is the electoral map of the average prediction from the 10,000 simulations.

 ![picture](../images/final_prediction_map.png)

 In this prediction, Trump wins the swing states of Arizona, Florida, Georgia, and North Carolina while Biden wins Pennsylvania.
-In the simulations, Trump on average won 50.1% of the two party vote share. **In Florida, Georgia and North Carolina, Trump won by less than 2% on average.** This suggests that while the average result predicts a narrow Biden victory, Trump has a high chance to lose at least one of these swing states. **Ultimately, my election model predicts that Biden will win the election 78% of the time, and on average wins a narrow 273-265 victory in the electoral college.**
+In the simulations, Trump on average won 50.1% of the Arizona two party vote share. **In Florida, Georgia and North Carolina, Trump won by less than 2% on average.** This suggests that while the average result predicts a narrow Biden victory, Trump has a high chance to lose at least one of these swing states. **Ultimately, my election model predicts that Biden will win the election 78% of the time, and on average wins a narrow 273-265 victory in the electoral college.**